kadena-community/kadena.js/packages/apps/docs/src/docs/marmalade/what-is-marmalade.md

 With this separation of duties, the `sale` pact is responsible for transferring the NFT out of escrow and enforcing the timeout.
 Any other transaction requirements are handled by token policies.

-### Rollback and withdraw
+### Withdraw

-The timeout captured in the **offer** step allows a seller to withdraw from the sale if there are no interested buyers for the token.
+Sellers can configure sale contracts to allow them to withdraw from the sale if there are no interested buyers for a token.
+Alternatively, sellers can specify a **timeout** as part of the **offer** step.
-The timeout is measured in blocks, such that if a seller sets the timeout to 30 blocks, he can't pull out of the sale until 30 blocks have been mined on-chain.
+The timeout is measured in blocks.
+If a seller sets the timeout to 30 blocks, he can't pull out of the sale until 30 blocks have been mined on-chain.

-After the timeout, the seller can send a **rollback** continuation message for the identifier assigned to the SALE event.
+After the timeout, the seller can send a **rollback** continuation transaction for the identifier assigned to the SALE event.
 The **withdraw** operation then transfers the token out of the escrow account and returns it to the seller.

 ### Completing a logical sequence